 “Never talk about money at the dinner table,” they used to say.

-For a long time, it was considered extremely impolite to discuss about money with others.
+For a long time, it was considered extremely impolite to discuss the topic of money with others.
 This taboo originated from the British.
 Back then, if you happen to be wealthy and you were freely discussing money, you would come across as gauche and extremely tacky.
 If you were financially struggling, on the other hand, talking about money was useless and only creates more stress.
 Hence, parents were reluctant to expose their children to that burden.

 Today, the taboo still exists among us.
 Whether it’s with your family or friends, money is seen as a personal matter and shouldn’t be freely expressed.
 It is both a generation thing as well as a cultural upbringing – for most of us, we simply grew up without explicitly knowing our family’s financial status.